The Expansion of CJNG and Sinaloa Cartels Worldwide: DEA Director Reveals Alarming Statistics

 He recognized that in the past not enough information on arms and drug trafficking was shared between the governments of both countries, therefore, the commitment of both nations is to exchange data to effectively combat drug trafficking.

-“The first thing is that we have to share more information, in the history of Mexico to the United States, very little information was shared about what was happening with the flow of weapons,” he declared.
+“The first thing is that we have to share more information, in the history of Mexico to the United States, very little information was shared regarding what was happening with the flow of weapons,” he declared.

 Atrocities show a 39.5% rise in Colima